For me, counselling is not a technical exercise to ‘fix’ things on the surface and help you feel better.

 It is central to my approach to help you become consciously aware of your hidden anxieties, emotions and patterns of relating.
 As they weaken or dissolve, we can work on growth in the areas that felt blocked.

 Sometimes these patterns are explained in terms of states, modes, scripts or schemas.
 There a lots of different ways of describing them.
 (I will write more about these at another time.
 Meanwhile please free to ask me about them.)
-The important thing, though, is to be able to find and resolve the ones that are hidden or unconscious, as well as the the more surface ones.
+The important thing, though, is to be able to find and resolve the ones that are hidden or unconscious, as well as the ones closer to the surface.

 There is plenty of evidence that the way our parents and carers bring us up has a huge impact on our development.
 That includes our personality traits, ability to manage our feelings and anxieties, and the many small ways that make up how we relate to other people.